drakkan/sftpgo/docs/rest-api.md

 You can also restrict administrator access based on the source IP address.
 If you are running SFTPGo behind a reverse proxy you need to allow both the proxy IP address and the real client IP.

 As alternative authentication method you can use API keys.
 API keys are mainly designed for machine-to-machine communications and a static API key is intrinsically less secure than a short lived JWT token.
+Although you can create permanent API keys it is recommended to set an expiration date.
+Additionally, a JWT token can be verified without further data provider queries while an API key requires one or more data provider queries to authenticate each request.

 To generate API keys you first need to get a JWT token and then you can use the `/api/v2/apikeys` endpoint to manage your API keys.

 The API keys allow the impersonation of users and administrators, using the API keys you inherit the permissions of the associated user/admin.